 What are the symptoms of COVID-19?
 Can I come in and be tested?

-People with COVID-19 develop fever, cough, shortness of breath and fatigue.
-Some may also have a sore throat, headache or diarrhea.
+People with COVID-19 may develop chills, fever, cough, shortness of breath and fatigue.
+Some may also have a sore throat, muscle pain, repeated shaking, headache, diarrhea or lose their sense of taste or smell.
 These are very nonspecific symptoms and can be similar to many other infectious diseases like respiratory illnesses and flu.
-As per CDC guidance, people with these symptoms are only considered to be at risk for COVID-19 if:
+These are very nonspecific symptoms and can be similar to many other infectious diseases like respiratory illnesses and flu.
+As per CDC guidance, people with these symptoms are considered to be at risk for COVID-19 if the individual:

-- Have had close contact with a person known to have COVID-19 or are undergoing evaluation for COVID-19 within the past 14 days.
+- Has prolonged, unprotected close contact with a person with symptomatic, confirmed COVID-19 within the last 14 days.

-- Anyone experiencing symptoms who has been on a cruise in the last 14 days.
+- Has returned from a cruise in the last 14 days.

 What does “close contact” with a potentially infected person mean?

 The CDC defines close contact as being within approximately 6 feet of a person with COVID-19 for a prolonged period of time or having direct contact with infectious secretions from a person with COVID-19 (e.g., being coughed or sneezed on).

 What should I do if I’m concerned that I’ve been exposed to COVID-19 in the community?

 First, call your primary care provider to discuss your symptoms.
 All community exposures will be referred to the Department of Health in your respective county; however, in order to streamline the process, please contact your doctor first.
 If you do not have a primary care physician, please contact the health department in your area: